visionmedia/masteringnode/chapters/globals.md

 ### process.platform

-Exposes a string indicating the platform you are running on, for example "darwin".
+Exposes a string indicating the platform you are running on, for example "darwin" or "linux".

 ### process.pid